cccbr/runningatower/content/docs/170-glossary/index.md

 ## Tail End

-The end of the rope, usually doubled back on itself (Except for Yorkshire tail ends), used to pull at backstroke.
+The end of the rope, usually doubled back on itself (except for Yorkshire tail ends), used to pull at backstroke.

 ## Twiddle Pin